sejungkwak/connect-4/README.md

 	- A user can start a game with as few clicks as possible.
 - To achieve these goals:
 	- It is written in a single HTML file.
-	- One page is shown at a time.
-Others are not displayed.
+  - Each section is shown one at a time.
+This provides the user with the experience of separate pages for each section while ensuring the browser does not need to reload the page.
 	- The __New game__ page is on the landing screen.
 - I created wireframes and mockups for mobile and desktop.
 - [View Wireframes and Mockups](documentation/DESIGN.md)